callat-qcd/espressodb/CONTRIBUTING.md

 #### Filing Bugs

-When filing a bug report, please let us know
+When filing a bug report, please let us know:

-1. what is your Python, Django and EspressoDB version?
+1. What is your Python, Django and EspressoDB version?
 2. What did you do?
 3. What did you expect to see?
 4. What did you see instead?